fordff/fordff/README.md

-- 👋 Hi, I’m @Frank Ford
+- 👋 Hi, I’m @Frank
-- 👀 I’m interested in ...
-Full Stack Development
+- 👀 I’m interested in ... .Net Full Stack Development
 - 🌱 I’m currently learning ...
 Blazor, Microservices
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...